Paracetamol

 Panadol · Efferalgan · Paracetamol Zentiva

-See pricesHeadache (cephalalgia) is one of the most common symptoms - almost all adults experience it at least once a year.
-Most episodes resolve with rest and an OTC analgesic, but a few warning signs should send you to the doctor quickly.
+See pricesHeadache (cephalalgia) is one of the most common symptoms — almost all adults experience it at least once a year.
+Most episodes resolve with rest and an OTC painkiller, but a few warning signs should send you to a doctor quickly.

 OTC — no prescription